garg-aayush/building-from-scratch/sft/Readme.md

 - Running the training for 2 epochs (`run_filtered-2epoch`) gave the best result at `0.5336`, though the improvement is sort of marginal.
 - Based on the format accuracy metrics, the model quickly learns to use `<think>` and `<answer>` tags correctly.

-> Note, I have uploaded all the training runs checkpoints, train/val datasets to hugging face hub.
-Please refer to the [Datasets and Checkpoints](#datasets-and-checkpoints) section for more details.
+> Note: I have uploaded all checkpoints and datasets to Hugging Face Hub.
+See the [Datasets and Checkpoints](#datasets-and-checkpoints) section for details.

-## Instruction Fine-Tuning SFT
+## Instruction SFT

-Following the [CS336 Supplementary Assignment 5](https://github.com/stanford-cs336/assignment5-alignment/blob/main/cs336_spring2025_assignment5_supplement_safety_rlhf.pdf), I fine-tuned `Llama-3.1-8B` for instruction-following that can follow instructions, handle diverse tasks, and refuse harmful requests.
+Following the [CS336 Supplementary Assignment 5](https://github.com/stanford-cs336/assignment5-alignment/blob/main/cs336_spring2025_assignment5_supplement_safety_rlhf.pdf), I fine-tuned `Llama-3.1-8B` to build a model that can follow instructions, handle diverse tasks, and refuse harmful requests.

 Unlike reasoning SFT where I trained on step-by-step reasoning traces, instruction fine-tuning trains on conversational instruction-response pairs.
 The training data combines **UltraChat-200K** (diverse multi-turn conversations) and **SafetyLlama** (safety-focused examples) to teach the model both helpfulness and safety.